Gameloft: Studios

-On 29 January 2013, Gameloft's India studio in Hyderabad was closed midway through the workday, leaving 250 people unemployed.
 Between June and August 2015, Gameloft's Tokyo location laid off roughly 80 people, effectively closing the studio.
+The Gameloft group, facing significant financial difficulties during this period with losses of several million each quarter, announces plans for further closures to stabilize the group.

-Additionally, on 8 July 2015, all operations at the company's New York City office were halted, and as many as 100 employees were laid off.
+On 8 July 2015, all operations at the company's New York City office were halted, and as many as 100 employees were laid off.
 Shortly after, in September 2015, Gameloft's Seattle studio was closed down and its 15 employees were let go.
 The studio was opened just a year prior to its closure.
-Seven studios were closed in total in 2015.
+Seven studios were closed in total in 2015, including two important studios in the group, Gameloft Chengdu with more than 200 employees, and the relatively small but which was one of the oldest studios in the group : Gameloft New York (developer of Zombiewood, among other things).
 Guillemot stated that these actions were taken to accommodate its "ambitious cost reduction program", instantiated after the company saw a net loss of in the fiscal year that ended on 30 June 2015.

-In January 2016, Gameloft opened a Nigerian marketing office for regional expansions, and shut down its Auckland studio, firing roughly 160 employees.
+In January 2016, Gameloft opened a Nigerian marketing office for regional expansions (but which closed shortly afterwards), and shut down its Auckland studio, firing roughly 160 employees.
 At the time, Gameloft Auckland was New Zealand's largest video game studio.
 Gameloft's Valencia, Spain, location was shuttered in April 2016.
 In July 2017, Gameloft appointed John-Paul Burke as country manager for its subsidiaries in the United Kingdom and Ireland.
 Gameloft UK later closed in December 2019.
+At the same time, Gameloft Madrid (40 employees) is closed due to the underperformance of its games, at the same time, the group's other Spanish studio, Gameloft Barcelona (which had over 150 employees at that time) continues to recruit for its upcoming game Asphalt 9 : Legends.
 Gameloft Budapest (founded 2012) was closed in March 2023.

+In total, nearly half of Gameloft's studios closed between 2015 and 2019, the group continued to lose hundreds of thousands to several million euros each quarter during those years.
+Gameloft then remained financially unstable until 2022, when the group returned to regular profits.